devanooga/devanooga.com/_pages/coc.md

 ## Administrators
 Currently, our Slack Team is administered by the following people:
 - Bobby Burden, @bobby_brb3 on Slack
-- William A, @strangewill on Slack
+- William Roush, @strangewill on Slack
 - Alfonso Gómez-Arzola, @agarzola on Slack

 ## Changes to the Code of Conduct